The Ross School of Business building

 To enroll in the QRC, complete this form.
 Within seven days, you will receive an email from [email protected] with a link to the University of Michigan Guest Invitation page.

 You have 60 days to complete the course once you have been given access to the course site.
-After that date, your name will be removed from the list.
+After that date, you will no longer have access to the course.

-If you fail the course (receive less than 80% on the 2 exam test chances) or do not complete it within 60 days, you must wait 60 days before repeating the course.
-Repeating the course would allow you 2 more chances to pass the final exam.
+If you fail the course (receive less than 80% on the two exam test chances) or do not complete it within 60 days, you must wait 60 days before repeating the course.
+Repeating the course would allow you two more chances to pass the final exam.

 The QRC course is a great refresher/preparation tool as you get ready to begin your MBA studies.
-Taking both the QRC and a standardized test for your application would provide the committee with the most comprehensive view of your candidacy, and potentially ease your transition into the start of school, but it is certainly not required.
+Taking both the QRC and a standardized test for your application would provide the committee with the most comprehensive view of your candidacy, and potentially ease your transition into an MBAl, but it is certainly not required.

 Scores are valid for 18 months from completion date of the exam.